Prevent embarrassing mistakes while screen sharing.

 Not too long ago, I was on a video call with teammates when a rather private message popped up in a notification bubble on my desktop.
 Everything would’ve been just fine if I wasn’t sharing my screen and in the middle of a long-winded rant on something.
 Well, I fixed it, but it’ll be a while before friends stop taking the mickey out of me.

-That event prompted me to create a screen sharing checklist, based on advice from folks within our distributed team that use video conferencing and screen sharing to collaborate every day.
+That event prompted me to create a screen sharing checklist, based on advice from folks within our distributed team who use video conferencing and screen sharing to collaborate every day.
 The best advice I ever received?
 Treat virtual meetings like in-person meetings, with the same degree of preparation and professionalism.

 Need to see eye-to-eye with your team?
 Check out our guide to the best screen sharing apps for your business.